Ashokkumar Mistry is a artist with a practice based in writing.To find out more about Ashokkumar Mistry and his art visit: ashokdmistry.com

-Ashokkumar is one of five artists commissioned by DASH to produce a short film reflecting their experiences as a Disabled artist during Covid-19.
+Ashokkumar was one of five artists commissioned by DASH in 2020 to produce a short film reflecting their experiences as a Disabled artist during Covid-19, as part of the Awkward Bastards at Home series.

 "Every Artwork I have created has started with some form of writing – usually a poem.
 The writing locates the intention of my work and plays like a mantra in my mind.
 My neurology and creative approach generates a myriad of creative outputs in a range of media that perhaps appear disconnected.
 My work is interdisciplinary – primarily visual and sculptural works using many media, writing as a critical tool, and performance as a convergence and an enacting of the many processes of my work."
 Ashokkumar Mistry